 Known to breed only in Old World, but likely to be found nesting in North America eventually.
 Several males may compete with each other in courting one female, jostling for position.
 Displays of male include lifting tips of folded wings to expose white wing patch, raising head while giving whistled call, lowering bill to display buffy crown patch to female.
 Nest site is on ground under dense vegetation, usually near water.
 Nest is shallow depression lined with grass and with large amount of down.

-Audubon’s scientists have used 140 million bird observations and sophisticated climate models to project how climate change will affect this bird’s range in the future.
+Audubon’s scientists have used 140 million bird observations and sophisticated climate models to project how climate change will affect the range of the Eurasian Wigeon.
+Learn even more in our Audubon’s Survival By Degrees project.

-Climate threats facing the Eurasian Wigeon
+Climate Threats Facing the Eurasian Wigeon

 Choose a temperature scenario below to see which threats will affect this species as warming increases.
 The same climate change-driven threats that put birds at risk will affect other wildlife and people, too.